Miller Center for Interreligious Learning & Leadership: Faculty & Staff

 Rev. Dr. Soren M. Hessler

 Rev. Soren M. Hessler is instructor of Christian and interreligious studies at Hebrew College and an advisory board member of the Journal of Interreligious Studies.
-He is an elder in full-connection in the West Ohio Annual Conference of The United Methodist Church and served for nine years a member of ministry staff of Boston University’s Marsh Chapel.
+He is an elder in full-connection in the West Ohio Annual Conference of The United Methodist Church and served for nine years as a member of the ministry staff of Boston University’s Marsh Chapel.
 Currently, Rev. Dr. Hessler is the Coordinator of Assessment for the Faculty of Theology at Huron University College in London, Ontario.
-He previously served as Director of Graduate Academic Services at Drew University and recently co-edited Words to Live By: Sacred Sources for Interreligious Engagement (Orbis, 2018).
-He previously served as Associate Director of the Miller Center from its inception in 2016 through September 2018.
-Rev. Hessler teaches the Introduction to Christianity course in the Rabbinical School curriculum and facilitates the Miller Center’s grant-writing and reporting processes.
-He holds BA, MA, MDiv, and EdM degrees from Boston University, and his PhD research there focuses on the histories and practices of accreditation at Protestant seminaries in the United States.
+He previously served as Director of Graduate Academic Services at Drew University.
+He previously served as Associate Director of the Miller Center from its inception in 2016 through September 2018 and co-edited Words to Live By: Sacred Sources for Interreligious Engagement (Orbis, 2018).
+Rev. Hessler teaches the Introduction to Christianity course in the Rabbinical School curriculum.
+He holds master’s degrees in church administration, divinity, and higher education administration as well as a PhD in practical theology from Boston University, and his PhD research there focuses on the histories and practices of accreditation at Protestant seminaries in the United States.
 He can be contacted at email@example.com.